spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 options:
   # If true, a tracked run will be triggered right after the stack is created
   trigger_run: true
+  # If true, the stack will not be created, useful when using inputs and multiple stacks in a single template.
+  do_not_create: false
 stack:
   name: ${{ inputs.app }}-{{ inputs.environment }}-stack
   space: root
   # The single-quote is needed to avoid YAML parsing errors since the question mark
-  # and the colon is a reserved character in YAML.
+  # and the colon are reserved characters in YAML.
   description: '${{ inputs.environment == "prod" ?
 "Production stack" : "Non-production stack" }}.
 Stack created at ${{ string(context.time) }}.'
   is_disabled: ${{ inputs.environment != 'prod' }}
   labels: